hasque-lab/chromebox-diy-nas/parts/ac-input.md

 The enclosure is designed with minimal tolerances around this component.
 A socket with a different body shape, flange size, mounting hole spacing, terminal position, or overall depth may not fit the printed case.

-Do not assume that another visually similar AC socket will fit without checking dimensions.

 ---

 ## Reference appearance